LLNL/units/README.md

 -   `precise_unit unit_from_string( string, flags)`: convert a string representation of units into a precise_unit value.
 -   `unit unit_cast_from_string( string, flags)`: convert a string representation of units into a unit value  NOTE:  same as previous function except has an included unit cast for convenience.
 -   `precise_unit default_unit( string)`: get a unit associated with a particular kind of measurement.  for example `default_unit("length")` would return `precise::m`
--   `precise_measurement measurement_from_string(string,flags)`: convert a string to a precise_measurement
+-   `precise_measurement measurement_from_string(string,flags)`: convert a string to a precise_measurement.
 -   `measurement measurement_cast_from_string(string,flags)`: convert a string to a measurement calls measurement_from_string and does a measurement_cast.
 -   `uncertain_measurement uncertain_measurement_from_string(string,flags)`: convert a string to an uncertain measurement.
 Typically the string will have some segment with a ±, `+/-` or the html equivalent in it to signify the uncertainty.
 -   `std::string to_string([unit|measurement],flags=0)` : convert a unit or measurement to a string,  all defined units or measurements listed above are supported.
 The eventual plan is to support a couple different standards for the strings through the flags, But for now they don't do much.

 #### Custom Units
 -   `addUserDefinedUnit(std::string name, precise_unit un)`  add a new unit that can be used in the string operations.
 -   `clearUserDefinedUnits()`  remove all user defined units from the library.
 -   `disableUserDefinedUnits()`  there is a(likely small-an additional unordered map lookup) performance hit in the string conversions functions if custom units are used so they can be disabled completely if desired.
 -   `enableUserDefinedUnits()`  enable the use of UserDefinedUnits.  they are enabled by default.

 #### Commodities
 The units library has some support for commodities,  more might be added in the future.
 Commodities are supported in precise_units.
 -   `std::uint32_t getCommodity(std::string commodity)`   get a commodity code from a string.
 -   `std::string getCommodityName(std::uint32_t)`  get the name of a commodity from its code
 -   `addUserDefinedCommodity(std::string name, std::uint32_t code)`  add a new commodity that can be used in the string operations.
 -   `clearUserDefinedCommodities()`  remove all user defined commodities from the library.
 -   `disableUserDefinedCommodities()`  there is a (likely small) performance hit in string conversions if custom commodities are used so they can be disabled completely if desired.
 -   `enableUserDefinedCommodities()`  enable the use of UserDefinedCommodities.
 User defined commodities are enabled by default.
-Defining user specified commodities is thread-safe
+Defining user specified commodities is thread-safe.

 #### Other unit definitions
 These are all only partially implemented, not recommended for use yet